CONTENT IS KING for Social Media Traffic

 Increase website traffic with Search Engine Optimization

 - Visit the SEO Periodic table and take the time to understand it and apply fixes where necessary.
 It is often updated and even though it was first launched in 2011, it is still relevant today.
 If you're looking for Joomla SEO, you can start with these 15 tips.

 - Make you have an easy domain name – something which can be remembered easily.
-One words are ideal.
-Short words or phrases are great
+Single words are ideal.
+Short words or phrases are great.

 - Make sure your website loads really quickly.
 Use Pagespeed Insights to get tips.

-- Use Google WebMaster tools to monitor and fix problems with your site
+- Use Google Search Console tools to monitor and fix problems with your site.

 - Make sure your website is mobile-friendly or responsive – some niches are particularly sensitive to mobile traffic.
 Facebook gets most visits via smartphones, visitors referred via Facebook are likely to see your site on a phone.
 Test and ensure they get a good experience.
 And monitor your Core Web Vitals and ensure they are healthy.

 Surveys – Publish interesting analytics

-- Run surveys/questionnaires with interesting questions e.g. “What is your PPC Budget for the next year?” vs “Do you like our new website?” - offer gifts for replies
+- Run surveys/questionnaires with interesting questions e.g. “What is your PPC Budget for the next year?” vs “Do you like our new website?” - offer gifts or SWAG for replies.

 - Make a press releases with your survey results, but only use branded links in there.

 - Create and publish an interesting Infographic with the result of your survey.